 How do I play casino games?

-Blackjack is a card game with the aim to get a hand of cards equalling 21 points.
+Blackjack is a card game with the aim to get a hand of cards equal to 21 points.
 You play against the dealer who will draw after you.
-The dealer will always have a slight advantage but this can be minimised by using the following strategy.
+The dealer will always have a slight advantage but this can be minimised by using the right strategy.

 Personally, I rarely play Roulette as Blackjack has a higher RTP.
 However, Roulette is an acceptable choice for offers that require you to play in a live casino.